OldManUmby/Sundered-Shadows/README.md

 ***Will there be an SRD?*** Yes.
 The *Cinergy9 Systems Reference Document* (C9SRD) contains guidelines for publishing content under a *yet-to-be-determined* game license.
 Stay Tuned.

-Visit the official [Cinergy9](https://cinergy9.games) website for more information.
+Visit the official [Cinergy9](https://cinergy9.games) website, hosted at Old Man Umby's Games & Theory for more information.